jotaesee/keybin/README.md

 ### Profile Management
 - `keybin profile whoami` — Show the active profile.
 - `keybin profile new` — Add a new profile.
+With default or custom log paths.
+Can have a masterkey for safe access.
-- `keybin profile switch` — Switch between profiles.
+- `keybin profile switch` — Switch between profiles, asks for profile's masterkey.
 - `keybin profile list` — List all available profiles.
+- `keybin profile delete` — Delete a profile.
+Asks for profile's masterkey.

 ### Planned / Upcoming Features
-- `keybin profile delete` — Delete a profile.

 - `keybin export` — Export logs in a specific format.
 - `keybin import` — Import logs from a file.
 - `keybin sync` — Sync logs with the cloud or a local directory.